 Alternatively, one could at a similar construction of the observable algebra as was used for the tensor product.
 That is, consider observables of the form $A = \bigotimes A_i$, where $A_i \in \alg{B}(\mc{H}_i)$ and $A_i = I$ for all but finitely many $i \in I$.
-Such observables act on $\bigotimes_{i \in I} \mc{H}_i$ in the obvious way.\footnote{Note that the operator is well defined since only finitely many $A_i$ act non-trivial.} By taking linear combinations of such operators we obtain a $*$-algebra $\alg{A}$.
-To get a $C^*$-algebra, we can take the double commutant $\alg{M} = \alg{A}''$.
-This is a so-called \emph{von Neumann algebra}.
+Such observables act on $\bigotimes_{i \in I} \mc{H}_i$ in the obvious way, hence they are elements of $\alg{B}(\mathcal{H})$.\footnote{Note that the operator is well defined since only finitely many $A_i$ act non-trivial.} By taking linear combinations of such operators we obtain a $*$-algebra $\alg{A}$.
+To get a $C^*$-algebra, we can take the double commutant $\alg{M} = \alg{A}''$.\footnote{Here $\alg{A}'$ is the set of all $X \in \alg{B}(\mathbb{H})$ such that $XA = AX$ for all $A \in \alg{A}$.} This is a so-called \idx{von Neumann algebra}.
 A von Neumann algebra is in particular a $C^*$-algebra, but the converse is not true.
 A rather surprising result is that the resulting algebra $\alg{M}$ strongly depends on the choice of reference vectors $\Omega_i$ in the construction of the tensor product~\cite{MR0244773,Powers:1967tx}!
 Hence in this approach one is faced with the decision of which sequence of vectors to take.
 The right choice is not at all obvious in general.